+- 8. 'brother or sister' includes: - (i) all natural brothers or sisters, half brothers or sisters, adopted brothers or sisters, stepbrothers or sisters, foster brothers or sisters, whether or not they are living at the same address; and - (ii) the child of a parent's partner where that child lives for at least part of the week in the same family unit at the same home address as the child who is the subject of the application.

+- 9. A 'parent' means all natural parents, any person who is not a parent but has parental responsibility for a child, and any person who has care of a child. - 10.
+For the purposes of this policy, parish boundaries are as shown on the attached map and will be applied to the admission arrangements for 2025-26.

+Holy Family Parish

-- 8. 'brother or sister' includes: - (i) all natural brothers or sisters, half brothers or sisters, adopted brothers or sisters, stepbrothers or sisters, foster brothers or sisters, whether or not they are living at the same address; and - (ii) the child of a parent's partner where that child lives for at least part of the week in the same family unit at the same address as the applicant. - 9.
-A 'parent' means all natural parents, any person who is not a parent but has parental responsibility for a child, and any person who has care of a child. - 10.
-A child's "home address" refers to the address where the child usually lives with a parent or carer, and will be the address provided in the Common Application Form ("CAF").
-Where parents have shared responsibility for a child, and the child lives for part of the week with each parent, the home address will be the address given in the CAF, provided that the child resides at that address for any part of the school week. - 11.
-This applies where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, and/or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.
+11.A child's "home address" refers to the address where the child usually lives with a parent or carer, and will be the address provided in the Common Application Form ("CAF").
+Where parents have shared responsibility for a child, and the child lives for part of the week with each parent, the home address will be the address given in the CAF, provided that the child resides at that address for any part of the school week.

+Ladymount Catholic Primary School

+Portal Road Pensby Wirral

+CH61 5YD

+Telephone: 0151 648 4326 Fax: 0151 648 9098

+Headteacher: Miss N Turner

+SUPPLEMENTARY INFORMATION FORM

+Please provide the following information if you wish to apply under oversubscription criteria:

+Criteria 2 to 3

+Date and place of Baptism

+Please also provide a baptismal certificate of reception into the Catholic Church.

+Criteria 5 to 6

+Date and place of Baptism

+Please also provide a baptismal certificate.